 Each file record must document its decision with the target model identification, test segment identification, and decision information.
-Each record must contain eight fields, separated by white space and in the following order:
+Each record must contain nine fields, separated by white space and in the following order:

-- 1. The training type of the test 10sec4w, 1conv4w, 3conv4w, 8conv4w, or 3convs2w - 2.
-Adaptation mode. "n" for no adaptation and "u" for unsupervised adaptation. - 3.
-The segment type of the test 10sec4w, 1conv4w, 1conv2w, or 1convmic - 4.
-The sex of the target speaker $-\mathbf{m}$ or \mathbf{f} - 5.
+- The training type of the test 10sec4w, 1conv4w, 3conv4w, 8conv4w, or 3convs2w - Adaptation mode. "n" for no adaptation and "u" for unsupervised adaptation. - The segment type of the test 10sec4w, 1conv4w, 1conv2w, or 1convmic - 4.
+The sex of the target speaker m or f - 5.
 The target model identifier - 6.
 The test segment identifier - 7.
-The decision $-\mathbf{t}$ or \mathbf{f} (whether or not the target speaker is judged to match the speaker in the test segment) - 8.
-The confidence score (an estimate of the probability that the test segment contains speech from the target speaker)
+The test segment channel of interest, either "a" or "b" - 8.
+The decision t or f (whether or not the target speaker is judged to match the speaker in the test segment) - The confidence score (where larger scores indicate greater likelihood that the test segment contains speech from the target speaker)